HRM-037: Evaluating Employee Fitness for Duty

 A supervisor is responsible for:

-- Observing the attendance, performance, and behavior of the employees under his/her supervision;
+- Observing the attendance, performance, and behavior of the employees under their supervision;

 - Following this policy’s procedures for completing an Initial Observation Report form when presented with circumstances or knowledge that indicate that an employee may not be fit for duty;

-- Removing and escorting an employee deemed not fit for duty from the worksite unless he/she poses an immediate safety threat in which case the supervisor should call 911;
+- Removing and escorting an employee deemed not fit for duty from the worksite unless they pose an immediate safety threat in which case the supervisor should call 911;

 - Arranging transportation for the employee from the work site if necessary;